 7-Eleven have started their own bank called 7-Bank.
 In addition to my Japan Post Bank, I have also opened an account with them for a few reasons.
 7-Elevens are absolutely everywhere.
 It’s rare to find a square kilometer without at least one.
 Each of those 7-Elevens have an ATM, which are open 24/7 seven days a week, every day of the year.
 In addition, the account comes by default with a debit card, which I need to make online purchases.
 Bank cash cards do not allow online purchases.
 Click here to open a Seven Bank account.

 Most banks will only give you a cash card which only allows you to take out cash, and use the ATM’s functions.
 Applications for debit and credit cards are separate.
 It can be quite difficult to get a credit card as a foreigner.
 I’d recommend you keep your account from home open and use the card that comes with it, as credit cards are useful for many purposes, such as phone contract.
+These days, however, as Japan is trying to go cashless, getting a debit card takes a matter of minutes at the time of opening you account.

 Online banking is an option with pretty much all banks.
 They’ll generally have an app which allows you do banking from your smartphone.
 However, unless you’re fluent in Japanese, it’s pretty useless.